Miss Kansas

 The Miss Kansas competition is the pageant that selects the representative for the US state of Kansas in the Miss America pageant.
 Kansas has won the Miss America crown on three occasions.

-Alexis Smith was crowned Miss Kansas 2024 on June 8, 2024, at Dennis Lesh Sports Arena at Pratt Community College in Pratt.
-She will compete for the title of Miss America 2025.
+Sophie Lewis of Kansas City was crowned Miss Kansas on June 6, 2026, at the Dennis Lesh Sports Arena at Pratt Community College in Pratt.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the past results of Miss Kansas titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.